Posts

 Image

 Is it possible to get credentials from crs?
-In last two posts, I have been talking about the catastrophic situation we have experienced which was triggered with the mirrored disk failures.
-Up until now, we restored OCR config and recreated lost ASM disk group which was hosting OCR before. but we could not be able to start the CRS on more than one node.
+I’ve moved my blog from https://insanedba.blogspot.com to https://dincosman.com Please update your bookmarks and follow/subscribe at the new address for all the latest updates and content.
+More up-to-date content of this post may be available there.
+In the last two posts, I have been talking about the catastrophic situation we experienced, which was triggered by mirrored disk failures.
+Up until now, we restored OCR config and recreated the lost ASM disk group which was hosting OCR before, but we could not start the CRS on more than one node.
 We got the error "CRS-5019: All OCR locations on ASM disk groups [DATA], and none of these disk groups are mounted".
-We recreated asm password file.
-(We should have restore it from offline disk group.)
-It was not enough to recreate it.
+We recreated the asm password file.
+(We should have restored it from the offline disk group.)
+Recreating it was not enough.
 There were some missing internal users.
-According to the " Doc ID 2341753.1, The users used in Flex ASM ", CRSUSER__ASM_001 user is needed by crsd and it should have sysasm privilege, so we gave crs what it needed.
-We defined CRSUSER__ASM_001 user's password on our own, but that was not the proper way.
-It is an internal user which is created at the grid installation part
+According to " Doc ID 2341753.1, The users used in Flex ASM ", CR...

 Restore OCR from backup located in ASM diskgroup.
 (A Failure Story Part 2)